- Code INTR8028

 - Mode of delivery In Person

-This course examines how transboundary and global environmental issues have been addressed in world politics, drawing on key concepts in the discipline of International Relations.
-The course will be taught in intensive format, involving four days across the semester.
-Each of the four days will focus on a key theme or issue in global environmental politics: (i) the history of how environmental change has become 'globalised' including a timeline of diplomatic negotiations and multilateral environmental agreements; (ii) governance, institutions and authority of global environmental change; (iii) the global political economy of environmental change, and (iv) the global ethics of environmental change.
-Each theme will include discussion to introduce students to the major debates and issues and a case study that will provide students with an opportunity for more focused investigation that contributes to their knowledge of the practice of global environmental politics and also demonstrates the application of key themes and concepts.
+Global Environmental Politics examines how transboundary and global environmental issues have been addressed in world politics, drawing on key concepts in the discipline of International Relations.
+The course will focus on key themes in global environmental politics, covering the history of how environmental change has become “globalised”, the governance, institutions and authority of global environmental change, the global political economy of environmental change, and the global ethics of environmental change.
+Different themes will include discussion to introduce students to the major debates and issues will provide students with an opportunity for more focused investigation that contributes to their knowledge of the practice of global environmental politics.

-- communicate their understanding about global environmental politics in a clear and concise way through assignments and tutorial participation
+- Communicate their understanding about global environmental politics in a clear and concise way through assignments and seminar participation

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Approximately 130 hours comprising seminars as well as associated preparation, independent study, and assessment time.

 Please note this is a general guide, averaged over the semester and the final hours ultimately depend on the individual's ability in reading and writing.

 To be advised.

 Tuition fees are for the academic year indicated at the top of the page.